soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 ### Display validation results

 Currently, validation results are available only in the Hale Administration Console for authorised user.

+#### Future work
 A tag indicating `EUSO compliance` assigned to metadata records and visible in the [SWR Catalogue](catalogue.md) is envisioned in the future. `INSPIRE compliance` will be displayed to authorised users.

 ## Technology & Integration